faelv/good-taste-theme/README.md

 # Good Taste Theme

-I don't like dark themes, can't stare at then for too long, so while searching for a good light theme the only one I found was the [Netbeans Light Theme by Ondrej Brejla](https://github.com/obrejla/vscode-netbeans-light-theme) which misses support for PHP, so I took it and used it as a base for this one with a few UI tweaks and support for PHP, SQL and others.
+If you are like me and don't like dark themes, this light theme is for you.
+Sober and carefully chosen colors.

 Supported languages:
 - PHP